michael-milette/moodle-filter_filtercodes/README.md

 * Section Name [{sectionname}]: {sectionname}
 * Contacts in this course [{coursecontacts}]: {coursecontacts}
 * Please help other members of [{mygroups}] who might be struggling: Please help other members of {mygroups} who might be struggling.
+* Please help other members of [{mygroupings}] who might be struggling: Please help other members of {mygroupings} who might be struggling.
 * Available free application disk space [{diskfreespace}]: {diskfreespace}
 * Available free moodledata disk space [{diskfreespacedata}]: {diskfreespacedata}
 * My Enrolled Courses [{mycourses}]: {mycourses}